isc-projects/kea/doc/sphinx/arm/install.rst

 .. note::

-   An alternative approach to running Kea with root privileges is to configure Kea to use non-privileged ports (i.e. those greater than 1024) and redirecting traffic.
+   An alternative approach to running Kea with root privileges is to configure Kea to use non-privileged ports (i.e. those greater than 1024) and redirect traffic.
 Note that this only works for relayed traffic.
 Furthermore, we consider it experimental and untested in production environments.
 Use it only after careful consideration.